JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 To make builds that depend on Swift packages more stable, SwiftPM import tooling introduces a locking mechanism:
 `Package.resolved` files are generated for each subproject during the initial package resolution.

-By default, these files are merged into a single `Package.resolved` file placed in the root directory of the project.
+By default, these files are merged into a single `Package.resolved` file placed as part of a synthetic package in the `.swiftpm-locks/default/swiftImport` directory.
 This shared lock file is then used to build the project, making sure that all subprojects use the same versions of Swift packages.
+The lock file should be committed to your repository to make sure that all builds use the same dependencies.
-You can customize this behavior by [grouping subprojects or excluding them from synchronization](#customize-aggregation-of-swift-package-versions).
+You can customize lock-file merging behavior by [grouping subprojects or excluding them from synchronization](#customize-aggregation-of-swift-package-versions).

 The lock files are updated automatically when you change the set or versions of SwiftPM dependencies in your build scripts.
 You can also [force an update of a lock file manually](#force-an-update-of-the-lock-file).

 ### Customize aggregation of Swift package versions

-If different subprojects use the same SwiftPM dependencies, the SwiftPM import tooling will by default try to resolve them to the same versions and merge the `Package.resolved` files for all subprojects into a single lock file.
-This helps avoid ending up with different versions of the same SwiftPM dependency in the same project by accident.
+Instead of using the `default` group for all subprojects, you can define custom groups to generate a separate `Package.resolved` lock file for each group.

 The merge behavior is controlled by the `packageResolvedSynchronization` option in the `swiftDependencies {}` block: